emberjs/rfcs/README.md

 - [ ] Achieve consensus to merge from relevant core teams
 - [ ] Ensure the RFC has had the filename and header updated with the PR number
 - [ ] Create a tracking card for the RFC implementation at {projects}
-- [ ] Update the RFC with a link to the tracking
+- [ ] Update the RFC header with a link to the tracking
 - [ ] Merge
+- [ ] Update the RFC PR with a link to the merged RFC (The `Rendered` links often go stale when the branch or fork is deleted)
 - [ ] Ensure relevant teams plan out what is necessary to implement
 - [ ] Put relevant issues on the tracking